KwatME/Rela.jl/system/Molecule/Protein/Fe/Haptoglobin.md

 # "

-Binds free Hg, which is oxidizing
+Binds free Hg, which is oxidizing.

 # -